Cr7-joker/Cr7-joker.github.io/_posts/2018-12-01-Jekyll-Build/2018-12-01-Jekyll-Build.md

 3. config.yml: fill in as much as you can.
 4. index.html: fill in description and (if any) proposed posts.
 5. register at [commentit.io](https://commentit.io/).
 This enables your website's comment feature.
-6. secret/index.html: decrypt the page use password `ykliu`.
-And save the page locally.
-Choose your password, copy and paste the html into the input textbox, and download the page.
-Replace secret/index.html with the html file you downloaded.
-Now you have a encrypted page only you can use to encrypt your other pages!
-7. Better google discovery: google site authentication.
+6. Better google discovery: google site authentication.
 Just go to [webmaster](https://search.google.com/search-console?hl=en) and click `add property` and download the google authentication file, put in under the root of your repo.
 A few days later, you should be able to see your website in google search by searching `site:your-site-name.github.io` (no space in between).

 After that, you should be able to enjoy your blogging!